realXtend/tundra/readme.txt

 Python
 ------
 It is possible to run arbitary Python code within the viewer.
-A way is to put the code to bin/pymodules/usr/command.py and then press the alt and the period key (alt-.) in the viewer window.
+A way is to put the code to bin/pymodules/usr/command.py and then the period key (.) in the viewer window.
 See bin/pymodules/readme.txt for info about how to make own modules, bind arbitary keys etc.

 IM communication
 ----------------